 However, if you are not convicted on that yet, this page and the two-part video presentation on it will still be of much value to you, as a full understanding and appreciation of the prophetic times of Daniel and Revelation (which will also be briefly covered in the videos) are contingent on understanding God’s calendar.
 Most Adventists lack this essential knowledge.

 God has a wonderful calendar that we may remember Him and know Him much better.
-We do this, not just on His appointed times, but everyday as we observe the increasing light of dawn and the setting of the sun, and every month as we observe the phases of the moon, and the lengthening and shortening of days during the year.
+We do this, not just on His appointed times, but all day as we observe the increasing light of dawn and the setting of the sun, leading up to the seventh day, and all month as we observe the phases of the moon and the meaning of its newness and fullness, and all year, especially leading up to the seventh month—the climax of the year.
 Everything has purpose when we discern the spiritual meaning of these signs.
 God desires us to be in tune with His calendar that we may be better in tune with Himself.
 So, on this page, we will explain how God’s calendar works, as well as provide calendar sheets that you can print out for this 2020-2021 (spring to spring) calendar year.

 There are multiple theories about how to calculate God’s calendar.
 The reason for this is simple: the majority of those who want to know do not have the information they need to figure it out.
-That information has been given only to Seventh-day Adventists.
+That information has been given only to Seventh-day Adventists, and they have not made the best use of it.
 The key is in our prophetic times—those times confirmed by God through the Spirit of Prophecy, such as the 70 prophetic weeks and 2300 prophetic days in Daniel.
 After much research, we found the only calendar that matches with every one of these prophetic dates.